Renting with pets: When can landlords say no under the Renters' Rights Act?

 Commenting on this point, Chris Norris, Policy Director at the National Resident Landlords Association (NRLA), said: "It still remains unclear as to the exact grounds on which landlords can refuse to let tenants with a pet, so the Government must provide greater clarity on this point”.

-1 - Lease restriction from a superior landlord
+1 - Lease restrictions from a superior landlord

 If the property is leasehold and the superior landlord or freeholder has a no-pets clause, the landlord has no choice but to refuse the request.

-- Other tenants in the building have severe allergies, this could be a valid reason to decline a pet request
+- Other tenants in the building have severe allergies that could be affected

 3 - Lack of vaccinations or infestation risk

-If a pet doesn’t have an up-to-date vaccination record or is infested with fleas or ticks, it could pose a health risk to the property and future tenants.
+If a pet doesn’t have an up-to-date vaccination record or shows signs of fleas or ticks, this could pose a health risk to the property and future tenants.

-If a property simply isn’t suitable for a pet's needs.
+Landlords can deny a request if their property simply isn’t suitable for a pet's needs.
 For example, the following could be deemed inappropriate, and the landlord may have a valid ground to refuse.

 - Keeping a large dog in a small flat with no outdoor space